 Featured Local Job: Part-Time Night Cleaning Person

-The Haskle House, in Clarion, has an opening for a Part-Time Night Cleaning Person.
+The Haskell House, in Clarion, has an opening for a Part-Time Night Cleaning Person.

 Pay starts at $13/hour.